dojo/docs/dojox/mobile/EdgeToEdgeCategory.rst

 .. contents::
     :depth: 2

-EdgeToEdgeCategory is a category header for an `edge-to-edge list <dojox/mobile/EdgeToEdgeList>`_.
+EdgeToEdgeCategory is a category header for an :ref:`edge-to-edge list <dojox/mobile/EdgeToEdgeList>`.

 .. image:: EdgeToEdgeCategory.png